 Extensibility architecture in SQL Server Machine Learning Services

-SQL Server has an extensibility framework for running an external script, such as R or Python, on the server.
+This article describes the architecture of the extensibility framework for running an external Python or R script on SQL server Machine Learning Services.
 The script executes in a language runtime environment as an extension to the core database engine.

 The purpose of the extensibility framework is to provide an interface between SQL Server and data science languages such as R and Python.
 The goal is to reduce friction when moving data science solutions into production, and protecting data exposed during the development process.
 By executing a trusted scripting language within a secure framework managed by SQL Server, database administrators can maintain security while allowing data scientists access to enterprise data.